 Fairness and reciprocity – the importance of fairness and returning favours in economic decisions

-Gift giving – the concept that giving gifts is important aspect of social life.
+Gift giving – the concept that giving gifts is an important aspect of social life.
 These transactions do not fit into standard supply and demand analysis.

 Irrational exuberance – when people get carried away by rising asset prices